8818x/Ticketlemon/README.md

 ## Reference

-The project that reference from this reposity
+This project is based on this repository:
 ```bash
 https://github.com/dappuniversity/tokenmaster/
 ```